mpc-physical-science/projects/README.md

 This is a .git repository, read more [here](/git.md).

 Project todo lists are plaintext files.
-More structured documents are formatted using MarkDown.
-For more a bout MarkDown, see [here](/markdown.md).
+More structured documents are formatted using Markdown.
+For more a bout Markdown, see [here](/markdown.md).